Skip to main content

 The truth is, closure is often impossible in the face of ambiguous loss—for instance, that involving a missing person, an unexpected breakup, or being a homesick immigrant or refugee.
 And people are often disappointed when they don’t experience the relief they expect after getting an apology from an ex, or getting to read a victim statement in court, or seeing a perpetrator justifiably punished.

 These can certainly help the healing process, but closure isn’t a one-and-done.
-It’s, in a sense, more of a verb than a noun, a protracted pick-and-shovel job of processing the feelings you have about an experience through anything from journaling and dreamwork to therapy, support groups, and grief-work.
+It’s more a verb than a noun, a protracted pick-and-shovel job of processing the feelings you have about an experience through anything from journaling and dreamwork to therapy, support groups, and grief-work.

 Forgiveness, for instance—a common feature of the attempt at closure—is good for your physical and mental health, but only if you earn your stripes.
 Setting your soul to rights isn’t for quick-fixers and resolution junkies.